 - Equities have an attractive relative valuation compared to credit.

 REGIONAL EQUITY STRATEGY

-- We have kept a neutral tactical stance on emerging markets equities, as a result of the USD stabilisation and technical indicators.
+- We have kept a neutral tactical stance on emerging markets equities.

 - We are positive on Japanese equities.
-A strengthening growth and a supportive domestic policy mix are among the main performance drivers and we have gained more conviction that the Bank of Japan will not join other central banks in tightening its monetary policy anytime soon, which should ultimately lead to a weaker JPY.
-Furthermore, Japanese earnings remain positive so far without depreciation of the JPY.
+Following the elections, the Prime Minister Abe’s mandate has been validated, hence we see an increased visibility on the policy mix for the coming quarters.
+Strengthening growth and a supportive domestic policy mix are among the main performance drivers and the BoJ confirmed that it would not join other central banks in tightening its monetary policy anytime soon, which should ultimately lead to a weaker JPY.
+Furthermore, Japanese earnings have been progressing so far without a depreciation of the JPY.

-- With a tightening Fed and expected upcoming inflation pressures, we expect rates and bond yields to continue their uptrend from September’s low.
+- With a tightening Fed and expected upcoming inflation pressures, we assume rates and bond yields should continue their uptrend.

 - We continue to diversify out of low-yielding government bonds: